 Kellogg consistently ranks in the top tier of stakeholder recognitions for issues related to the palm oil industry.
 In February 2020, Forest 500 ranked Kellogg #1 in the palm oil category for its commitments and actions to tackle deforestation.
 On the topic of human rights, Kellogg ranked as the #1 U.S.-based food company on the Corporate Human Rights Benchmark for 2019, and ranked #2 in the industry for Know the Chain in 2018.
 Key industry partners and NGO stakeholders have also publicly recognized and commended Kellogg for our efforts since publishing our updated palm and new deforestation policies.

 Today, all of the palm oil we use is 100 percent sustainably sourced through a combination of RSPO credits, mass balance and segregated supply.
 Through our updated global palm oil policy and goal, we are committed to working with the industry to improve accessibility and adoption of certification in the future, toward 100 percent physically certified palm oil (RSPO Mass Balance or Segregated) by the end of 2025, which will increase demand and continue incentivizing suppliers to produce sustainable, certified palm oil.

 We recognize the ongoing challenges associated with deforestation and peatland development and the necessity to uphold and protect the rights of workers and indigenous people.
-This is why we expect our suppliers to report publicly on traceability to mill and plantation and all identify all grievances, including action plans and outcomes.
-Moving forward, we will continue to strengthen our engagement and support for our supply partners, and for their supply chains, to achieve full adherence to these requirements.
+This is why we expect our suppliers to report publicly on traceability to mill and plantation, and identify all grievances, including action plans and outcomes.
+And we continue to strengthen our engagement and support for our supply partners, and for their supply chains, to achieve full adherence to these requirements.